CompGenomeLab/globalNERepair/README.md

 4. Convert read count values to [RPKM values](https://github.com/CompGenomeLab/globalNERepair/blob/master/Python_Scripts/RPKM.py).

-5. Collect the outputs of the each sequencing pipeline for filtering and normalizing.
+5. Collect the outputs of the each sequencing pipeline for filtering and [normalizing](https://github.com/CompGenomeLab/globalNERepair/blob/master/Python_Scripts/DMG_Replicate-A_filtering.py).

-  * Remove rows which are having zero RPKM value from the  damage-seq files, then normalize repair by damage.
+  * Remove rows which are having zero RPKM value from the  damage-seq files (filtering step), then normalize repair by damage.

   * Each row of XR-seq RPKM value should be divided by its corresponding RPKM row of the related damage-seq file.